-The Analytical Services Laboratory (ASL) is divided into radiological and nonradiological sections to facilitate analysis of specific parameters in each category.
+The Analytical Services Laboratory (ASL) is divided into radiological and nonradiological sections to facilitate the analysis of specific parameters in each category.
 The methods and instrumentation for each category are briefly described below.
-Only validated and regulatory referenced methods were used during the analysis.
+Only validated and regulatory-referenced methods were used during analysis.
 All samples were collected and preserved by trained technicians according to appropriate referenced methods.
-Qualified, and trained analysts performed each of the different analyses.
+Qualified and trained analysts performed all analyses.